ArendPeter/GameMakerGuide/docs/2_Pong_ExtremeEdition/4_Animation.md

 ![](../../assets/images/animation_creation.gif)

 Cool, so you'll notice that I went with a pretty simple animation.
 I selected a blue color, and filled the white space w/ it.
-Then did the same thing on every frame, adjusting the transparency every time.
-Eventually, I was at transparency 0, and the final frame was white again
+Then did the same thing on every frame, adjusting the saturation closer to white every time.
+Eventually, I bumped it down enough to be back at white

 This is definitely not my strong suit, so feel free to try your own ideas if you don't want to copy mine